dhwanu19/Excel-VBA-Bond-Analysis/README.md

 - Risky Asset X: Simulation of returns for the risky asset under varying market conditions.
 - Summary and Recommendations: Overview of findings and tailored advice for Jackson based on the analysis.

-## Disclaimer

-This analysis is for educational purposes only and not financial advice.
-Investment strategies involve risks and should be approached with caution.
-Always consult with a professional financial advisor before making investment decisions.